The Cultivation Page

 First a disclaimer.
-I'm not a great fan of group planting as it is impossible to water or fertilise individual plants.
+I'm not a great fan of group planting as it's impossible to water or fertilise individual succulent plants.
 Plants grow at different rates, so after some time a fast grower dominates the arrangement or a sprawling plant has grown all over the others.
-Also, when you come to re-pot the roots are all mixed up so it is harder to repot without root damage.
+Also, when you come to re-pot a community planter the roots are all mixed up, so it is harder to repot without root damage.

-However, some people like group plantings and community bowls can look very effective for a while.
+However, some people like group plantings and community bowls of succulent plants can look very effective for a while.
 Think of them as temporary arrangements that should be renewed and replanted at regular intervals.

 Planter: Try to use a bowl or planter with drainage holes.
 I like clay pots which confer stability and help excess water to evaporate, but lots of successful growers use plastic pots.
 It would be best to choose a container where you can water from the base by standing in a larger tray or dish.

 Making a Group Planting: Succulent plants bought from a "garden centre" or superstore are often in small plastic pots in some sort of peat-based compost without sufficient drainage.
-Peat based composts seem to encourage root pests on cacti too.
-The first thing I would do would be to get some larger pots and re-pot in a loam(soil) based compost mixed with about a third by volume added grit.
+Peat based composts seem to encourage root pests on cacti.
+The first thing I would do would be to get some larger pots and re-pot the new succulents in a loam(soil) based compost mixed with about a third by volume added grit.
 Chicken grit (2-3mm) is about right if you can get it.
-If you see the rubbish that wild cacti grow in, you will probably start adding more and more grit.
+If you see the stony soils that wild cacti grow in, you will probably start adding more and more grit.
 If you are going to re-pot into a group container use this sort of potting mix.

 Use an old plastic label or bit of stick to tease the old soil from out of the roots and spread the roots out so they will grow into the new potting mix.
 This is also a good time to inspect the roots.
 If you see any white fluffy stuff, the plants have mealy bug or root mealy bug.
 Treat by watering with Provado Vine Weevil killer or any systemic insecticide based on Imidachloprid.
 This is very effective and not as toxic to plants and people as the old insecticides.
 In fact I would treat prophylactically, whether or not you see pests.